OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 For example, you might start by using a production backup for the source image and a runbook to restore that backup to the developer’s workstation.
 This immediately throws up a couple of challenges:

 - **Data protection:** Restoring sensitive production data indiscriminately around your dev and test estates, and potentially on developer workstations, is the sort of bad practice that data breaches are made of.
-- **Diskspace:** If your production database is any larger than about 100GB you will either be tempted to use a shared dev/test instance (don’t do this, see above) or you’ll need to rent/buy a lot of infrastructure to host all these dev/test databases.
-That has the potential for a big up-front cost as well as a painful administrative overhead.
+- **Disk space:** If your production database is any larger than about 100GB you will either be tempted to use a shared dev/test instance (don’t do this, see above) or you’ll need to rent/buy a lot of infrastructure to host all these dev/test databases.
+That has the potential for a high up-front cost as well as a painful administrative overhead.
 You’ll also waste a lot of time and bandwidth copying all those 1s and 0s all over the place.

 Enter third party database masking and cloning tools like [dbaclone](https://github.com/sqlcollaborative/dbaclone) (open source) and [Redgate SQL Provision](https://www.red-gate.com/products/dba/sql-provision/).

-Redgate SQL Provision has two components: [Data Masker for SQL Server](https://www.red-gate.com/products/dba/data-masker/) (to solve the data protection problem) and [SQL Clone](https://www.red-gate.com/products/dba/sql-clone/) (to solve the diskspace problem).
+Redgate SQL Provision has two components: [Data Masker for SQL Server](https://www.red-gate.com/products/dba/data-masker/) (to solve the data protection problem) and [SQL Clone](https://www.red-gate.com/products/dba/sql-clone/) (to solve the disk space problem).

-dbaclone is a free alternative to Redgate SQL Clone and it works in broadly the same way.
-However, it lacks various significant features including the user friendly UI, the fine-grained user permissions and (at the time of writing) there isn’t an Octopus Deploy step template for it.
+dbaclone is a free alternative to Redgate SQL Clone, and it works in broadly the same way.
+However, it lacks various significant features, including the user friendly UI, the fine-grained user permissions, and (at the time of writing) there isn’t an Octopus Deploy step template for it.
 It doesn’t include any data masking functionality, but it is designed to be used in collaboration with [dbatools](https://dbatools.io/), [which does](https://docs.dbatools.io/#Invoke-DbaDbDataMasking).

-For simplicity, for the rest of this blog post I’m going to use SQL Clone instead of dbaclone, but if you want to try dbaclone instead you should find the general patterns and practices advocated here will work for you too.
+For simplicity, for the rest of this blog post, I’m going to use SQL Clone instead of dbaclone, but if you want to try dbaclone instead, you should find the general patterns and practices advocated here will work for you too.
 You just need to write your own PowerShell scripts instead of using the SQL Clone step templates that you’ll read about below.
 (And when you do, why not be a good citizen and publish your step templates to the public [Octopus Deploy Library](https://library.octopus.com/listing) so others can benefit.
-If you do, let me know and I’ll drop you a mention here. 😊)
+If you do, let me know, and I’ll drop you a mention here. 😊)

 There’s [a detailed explanation of how SQL Clone works](https://documentation.red-gate.com/clone/getting-started/how-sql-clone-works) on the Redgate documentation site which I encourage you to read if you invest in either SQL Clone or dbaclone (which works the same way).

 ![SQL Clone architecture diagram, by Redgate](sql_clone_architecture.jpg)

 The short version is that SQL Clone reads a source database or backup file, that can be anywhere up to 64TB, and restores it into a Virtual Hard Disk (VHD) on a file share which your developers should have read access to.
-That process is slow and the VHD needs to be big enough to hold the full database.
+That process is slow, and the VHD needs to be big enough to hold the full database.

-When you have your VHD, it’s lightning fast and requires next to zero diskspace to create a _Differencing VHD_ (or _diff file_), which is effectively a fancy redirect back to the source VHD.
+When you have your VHD, it’s lightning-fast and requires next to zero disk space to create a _Differencing VHD_ (or _diff file_), which is effectively a fancy redirect back to the source VHD.
 However, it has one important difference.
 Any changes you make to the database are stored in the local diff file, not the source VHD on the fileshare.
 This means each developer can write to the database without effecting the source image or any other developers.
 They effectively have their own mini sandbox, which we call a “clone”.

 ![Developers with their clones, by Redgate](sql_clone_clones.png)

 Since it’s so easy to respawn a clone, even if the source database is enormous, it doesn’t matter if the developer breaks anything.
 They simply kill it and pull down a new clone, a bit like a local git repo.
 It only takes a few seconds and barely takes up any space on disk.
 This is a safe place for development, testing, troubleshooting, or experimenting.

-It feels like magic when you start using it, but it’s the same underlying technology or concept that VMs, containers and data centers use to make efficient use of the available system resources.
+It feels like magic when you start using it, but it’s the same underlying technology or concept that VMs, containers, and data centers use to make efficient use of the available system resources.

 The catch is that if the developer starts rebuilding big tables, the changes will be stored in the local _diff file_.
-That developer will very quickly run out of diskspace.
+That developer will very quickly run out of disk space.
 That makes this a great solution for the development and testing of most schema changes, but not for bulk data operations, such as testing full ETL loads or data masking operations.

 This means that the data masking process needs to run either before or during the creation of your source image and not on the clone itself.
 This also has the benefit of being a much more reliable and manageable foundation for any serious data governance since the sensitive data never needs to leave the production environment.

 This blog post is already very long, so I’m not going to discuss data masking here.
-It’s a big enough topic to deserve it’s own blog post; [here’s one I made earlier](https://www.red-gate.com/blog/audit-and-compliance/traditional-database-security-doesnt-protect-data).
+It’s a big enough topic to deserve its own blog post; [here’s one I made earlier](https://www.red-gate.com/blog/audit-and-compliance/traditional-database-security-doesnt-protect-data).
 For more information about Data Masking with SQL Provision, check out the [Redgate University](https://www.red-gate.com/hub/university/courses/sql-provision/sql-provision/introduction-to-sql-clone/creating-clones).

 You also want to ensure that the clone is located physically close to the source image.
-As a thought exercise, let’s image (now hear me out) that for whatever reason your company decided to ask all your developers to work from home for an extended period of time.
+As a thought exercise, let’s image (now hear me out) that for whatever reason, your company decided to ask all your developers to work from home for an extended period of time.
 You might want to consider whether it would be wiser for developers to use centrally located infrastructure for hosting their development sandboxes, rather than relying on a flaky VPN and your developers’ unreliable home Wi-Fi to handle the connection between the VHD and the _diff file_.
 [Chris Unwin talks in more detail about that here](https://chrisunwin.home.blog/2020/04/16/cloning-from-home-a-consideration/).)

 To summarize, Octopus Runbooks and SQL Provision are a perfect match for managing this dev/test database provisioning process for various reasons:

 - **Separation of duties:** DBAs, ops, or data governance folks can curate the masking and imagine process, but dev and test folks pull the trigger to deploy/provision the databases.
 - **Defending the security perimeter:** The fact that security can be managed independently in SQL Clone and in Octopus Deploy means that there is minimal chance that developers will be accidentally granted access to any production data.
 The security in SQL Clone will be based entirely on data governance concerns, whereas the security in Octopus will be based on development requirements.
-- **Self-service:** Dev and test folks can instantly access the databases and data they need to do their work without hand-offs, delays or interruptions.
+- **Self-service:** Dev and test folks can instantly access the databases and data they need to do their work without hand-offs, delays, or interruptions.
 - **Breaking the constraint:** At the time of writing, Octopus Deploy and Redgate SQL Provision are the best of class tools to help you to solve the self-service database provisioning problem and break the most common first constraint (environment creation) that results in poor lead times and fuels the core chronic conflict.

 ## Walk-through: Using Octopus Runbooks and SQL Clone to provision development and test databases {#what}